Exact sparse \(\ell_0\) nonnegative least squares#

 Considering equation (11), we could solve the (vector) sNNLS problem by computing \(r \choose k\) NNLS problems of size \(k\).
 This brute force approach is tractable for small \(k\) and \(r\) and has the advantage of computing the global solution to sNNLS.
 Nevertheless, let us consider a more subtle approach that still solves sNNLS globally.

-The key observation is that the cost function \(\|y - Uv\|_2^2\) is necessarily larger at the optimal solution when the variable \(v\) is more constrained.
+The key observation is that the cost function \(\|y - Uv\|_2^2\) at optimality decreases with the sparisty constraint \(k\).
 Formally, if \(S_1 \subset S_2 \subset [1,r]\) are two supports with \(S_1\) strictly included in \(S_2\) (corresponding to a sparser solution \(v^\ast_1\)), then

 In other words, the optimal cost necessarily increases as the constraint set grows.
 This observation suggests a Branch-and-Bound (BaB) algorithm for searching the combinatorial space of supports.
-We may first compute a guess for the optimal sNNLS solution using a heuristic algorithm, such as Nonnegative Orthogonal Matching Pursuit [Pati et al., 1993].
-The cost function value at this solution \(v_{\text{UB}}\) is an upper bound UB of the actual minimal cost of \(k\)-sparse sNNLS.
+We may first compute a guess for the optimal sNNLS solution using a heuristic algorithm, such as nonnegative OMP [Nguyen et al., 2017, Pati et al., 1993].
+The cost function value at this solution \(v_{\text{UB}}\) is an upper-bound UB of the actual minimal cost of \(k\)-sparse sNNLS.
 Second, we may compute all NNLS problems with one zero element.
 For illustration purposes, consider the problem where the first element in \(v\) is set to zero, and denote the optimal cost for this problem \(s^\ast\).
-Because of the previous observation regarding monotonicity of the costs with increasing constraints, cost \(s^\ast\) is a lower bound LB on the optimal costs of all subsequent sNNLS problems, including the constraint that the first element is zero.
+Because of the previous observation regarding monotonicity of the costs with increasing constraints, cost \(s^\ast\) is a lower bound LB on the optimal costs of all subsequent sNNLS problems where the first entry in the unknown \(v\) is zero.
 This fact applies to any set of constraints (any node in the tree of possible supports, see illustration below).
-The BaB algorithm allows us to save computation time when we encounter the case \(UB<LB\), in which case we know that the current proposed solution \(v_{\text{UB}}\) will always be better than all possible solutions, including the constraints of the node at LB.
-We say that BaB then prunes the node and its children, where \(LB\) was computed.
+The BaB algorithm allows us to save computation time when we encounter the case \(UB<LB\), in which case we know that the current proposed solution \(v_{\text{UB}}\) will always be better than the solutions at the current node and its children.
+This allows for safely pruning the set of supports to explore.
 Importantly, when a new solution for an \(r\)-sparse NNLS problem is computed, if its loss is lower than the current UB, we have obtained a new tighter UB, and update \(v_{\text{UB}}\) and UB accordingly.
-This procedure is perhaps better understood using a tree visualisation, see below.
+This procedure is perhaps better understood using a tree visualisation.

 We named the proposed BaB algorithm for solving sNNLS arborescent.